 DIVING THE BAT CAVE

 It’s hard to describe such a beautiful place.
 Imagine being in a magnificent speleothem-covered cave that’s submerged by crystal clear turquoise blue water.
 As you swim through the caverns, you spot ancient fossils and little fish.
-Due to the waters clarity, it can be hard to tell how far anything is.
+Due to the clarity of the water, it can be hard to tell how far anything is.
 Something may seem close but is actually very far away.
-Then, as you approach the cave opening, the rays of the sun beam into the water, guiding you to the entrance.
+Then, as you approach the cave opening, the rays of the sunbeam into the water, guiding you to the entrance.
 You never want the dive to end.

 As we rose to the top, we stopped and hovered at a depth of around four metres just to take in the majestic scenery all around us.
 At times it felt like we were looking into a mirror or marvelling at some sort of mirage.
 After finally peeling ourselves away from the beautiful cenote, we broke the surface of the water and now marvelled at the lush jungle scenery on land while secretly wishing I was still in the underworld.